hainayanda/Draftsman/README.md

 - **moreThan(to:)**
 - **lessThan(to:)**

-Those methods can accept basic `NSLayoutAnchor` from `UIKit` or using `Anchor` from `Draftsman` as long it's in the same Axis.
+Those methods can accept basic `NSLayoutAnchor` from `UIKit` or use `Anchor` from `Draftsman` as long it's in the same Axis.
-To add a constant, use one of `offset(by:)` or `inset(by:)` methods. offset` is spacing going to the outer part of the anchor and `inset` are spacing going to the inner part of the anchor:
+To add a constant, use one of the `offset(by:)` or `inset(by:)` methods. offset` is the spacing going to the outer part of the anchor and `inset` are spacing going to the inner part of the anchor:

 ![alt text](https://github.com/hainayanda/Draftsman/blob/master/offset_and_inset.png)

-For center anchor, offset and inset can be described by this picture:
+For center anchor, offset and inset can be described in this picture:

 ![alt text](https://github.com/hainayanda/Draftsman/blob/master/offset_and_inset_center.png)